-The City of Etna's water solely relies on the streamflow of Etna Creek, a tributary to the Scott River stream system.
+The City of Etna's relies solely on the streamflow of Etna Creek, a tributary to the Scott River stream system, for water supply.
 The City does not have a second source of water.
 Besides the threat of fire, water scarcity is the single biggest threat to public health and safety to the residents and all other water users reliant on water from Etna Creek.
-These impacts don't only affect the residents and businesses, it also affects three schools, Etna Elementary, Scott River High School and Etna High School, and the youth of the entire Scott Valley.
+These impacts notonly affect the residents and businesses, they also affects three schools, Etna Elementary, Scott River High School and Etna High School, and the youth of the entire Scott Valley.
+Siskiyou County has experienced significant drought.
+According to DWR's 2021 Report Part II - Drought and Water Shortage Vulnerability Assessment and Risk Scoring.
+Six of the 15 community area wells are experiencing drought.
+In addition, the SWRCB has issued a curtailment notice for the Scott River Watershed.

-The City has a municipal right of 2.4 cubic feet per second and is required by the terms of the Scott River Decree to "reasonable use", fundamentally not allowing the act of diverting water to "unreasonably impair the quality of the natural flow."
-Other state laws also require water to be left instream for other beneficial purposes such as fish and wildlife.
-Prior to 2020 and 2021, virtually no data has been collected for the Etna Creek stream flow, at which time SRWC established a manual flow monitoring system that is solely dependent on hand flow measurements and a maintenance of the data logger to obtain the information.
-In both drought years, SRWC did document the stream flow to decrease below the City's water right of 2.4 cubic feet per second however the fact that the information is not real time, makes it impossible to understand the current stream conditions.
+The City has a claimed water right that has been adjudicated by the state and the City is allow to divert up to 2.4 cubic feet per second.
+The City is required by the terms of the Scott River Decree to "reasonable use", fundamentally not allowing the act of diverting water to "unreasonably impair the quality of the natural flow."
+Other state laws also require water to be left instream for other beneficial purposes such as fish and wildlife, but no specific bypass flow volume is included in the decree.
+Prior to 2020 and 2021, virtually no data was collected on Etna Creek stream flow.
+In 2019, the SRWCB established a manual flow monitoring system that is solely dependent on hand flow measurements and a maintenance of the data logger to obtain the information.
+In both drought years, SRWCB did document the stream flow fell below the City's water right allocation of 2.4 cubic feet per second however the fact that the information is not real time, makes it impossible to understand the current stream conditions, and react in a timely manner to prepre for low stream flows.

-As an example of the magnitude of the situation, the State Water Resources Control Board issued an ORDER IMPOSING WATER RIGHT CURTAILMENT AND REPORTING REQUIREMENTS IN THE SCOTT RIVER WATERSHED FOR WATER RIGHT(S) ASSOCIATED WITH THE PARCEL(S) LISTED IN ATTACHMENT A AND NOT OTHERWISE CURTAILED (ORDER WR 2021-0084-DWR) on September 10, 2021.
+As an example of the magnitude of the situation, the State Water Resources Control Board issued an "ORDER IMPOSING WATER RIGHT CURTAILMENT AND REPORTING REQUIREMENTS IN THE SCOTT RIVER WATERSHED FOR WATER RIGHT(S) ASSOCIATED

+WITH THE PARCEL(S) LISTED IN ATTACHMENT A AND NOT OTHERWISE CURTAILED" (ORDER WR 2021-0084-DWR) on September 10, 2021.
 This first ever order fundamentally required all surface water and groundwater divisions to cease except for the needs for human health and safety.
 Given the lack of data for the streamflow within Etna Creek, compliance with the order was made more difficult to report to the State on the City's water conservation efforts.